hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 This is how to get to started running the command-line (binary) distribution of the GA4GH Conformance Test Kit.

-1. Get the ga4gh-cts-bin.zip distribution from github (get latest ga4gh-cts-bin.zip from https://github.com/wstidolph/ctk-core/releases)
+1. Get the ga4gh-ctk-cli.zip distribution from github (get latest ga4gh-ctk-cli.zip from https://github.com/wstidolph/ctk-core/releases)
 2. Unzip the file in the directory you want to run from.
 This creates a "lib" and a "target" directory.
 The target directory is empty (it will hold test-run results) while the lib directory holds tests and control files.

-The CTK is runnable now, but you probably want to set a "target server" property, "ctk.tgt.urlRoot" Setting properties to manage the CTK can be done several ways, but the this property is unlikely to change from run to run, so it's probably best set it as an operating system environment variable.
-Or, you can pass it into the CTK on the command line, as we'll do here.
+The CTK is runnable now (assuming your target server is running at localhost:8000/v0.5.1/).
+The CTK is controlled by properties - environment, system, or command-line settings all control properties which the CTK observes.
+If you are on a bash command line, there's a bash script 'ctk' you can run (start with 'ctk -h') which will help you set a couple important properties.

+But, let's take a look at running the CTK as a java jar file (in case you're *NOT* on a bash command line) by setting the most important property, the location of your target server (controlled by internal property "ctk.tgt.urlRoot").

 We'll assume your target server is at localhost:8000/v0.5.1/ so we run